 My medium of choice is polymer clay.
-Polymer is a miraculous material that can do just about anything.
+Polymer is a wonderful material that can do just about anything.
 It is compatible with so many art products from across the mixed-media spectrum that the sky is the limit creatively speaking.
 Some of my favorite materials to work with on polymer include acrylic paint, ink, metal leaf, pastel, mica powder and resin.
 In addition, I often use leather and semi-precious gemstones in my finished work.

 Now I am working full-time as an artist and am selling my work at juried art fairs and on my website.
-I am thrilled to be included in the Museum of Boulder’s “Drawing Parallels” exhibit and to be showing full time at the Lincoln Gallery in Loveland, CO and the Firehouse Art Center in Longmont, CO.
+I was thrilled to be included in the Museum of Boulder’s Drawing Parallels: Community Art and Artifacts from 2020 exhibit and to be showing full time at Lincoln Gallery in Loveland, CO, R Gallery in Boulder, CO, and the Firehouse Art Center in Longmont, CO.

 I also sell my work at Ramble Marketplace in Boulder, CO, which is a non-profit that supports adults with intellectual and developmental disabilities (IDD) by providing employment opportunities and facilitating access to affordable housing where adults with IDD can thrive in community.